J7mbo/silex-auth-skeleton/README.md

     $ ctrl + x, then y, then enter
     $ sudo a2ensite silex-auth.local
     $ sudo service apache2 restart

+Importantly, you also need a `.htaccess` file in the silx-auth root directory (not `/web`), containing:

+    FallbackResource /index.php

 You should now be able to point at `http://silex-auth.local` in your browser and see the home page.
 After clicking the login link, you should be able to login with either **"test" and "password"**, or **"test@test.com" and "password"**.